rndlabs/cow-docs/docs/4_off-chain-services/in-depth-solver-specification/2_the-batch-auction-optimisation-problem.md

 Each user order has an associated fee paid to the protocol.
 At a high level, these fees can be represented by a function that, for a given order $$S$$ maps all possible trades to a positive vector of tokens, that is $$f_S:S \rightarrow \mathbb R^k_+$$   with $$f_S(0)=0$$.

 From the practical viewpoint, for market fill-or-kill orders, the fee is always in the sell token and is pre-specified: it is an estimate of the cost of executing an order and is explicitly shown to the user before the order is submitted.
-Instead, (long-standing) limit orders are "feeless" from the user's perspective: users are guaranteed a limit price without specifying how fees will be calculated.
+Instead, (long-standing) limit orders are "fee-less" from the user's perspective: users are guaranteed a limit price without specifying how fees will be calculated.
 For fill-or-kill limit orders, the protocol computes a fee each time such an order enters a batch auction, while for partially-fillable limit orders, solvers are the ones that need to propose a fee.
 In this latter case, the expectation is that this fee should equal the cost of execution of this trade in isolation.
 The fee of limit orders is again in the sell token.

 ## Solution